An honest side-by-side look at ContractParser and Parseur — where each one is stronger, and which to pick based on what you actually need.

 Subscriptions are a bad fit for one-time or irregular workloads.
 Process a 250-contract backlog over a weekend, then nothing for two months — and you've paid for three months of a paid plan whose credits evaporated unused.

-| Approach | What you pay |
+| Approach | What you pay over 3 months of irregular usage |

 |---|---|

-| ContractParser Standard (250 pages × $0.10) | $25 |
+| ContractParser Quick (250 pages × $0.10) | $25 once; nothing in the silent months |

-| ContractParser Verified (250 pages × $0.20) | $50 |
+| ContractParser Verified (250 pages × $0.15) | $37.50 once; nothing in the silent months |

 The math reverses at high steady volume.
 A team parsing thousands of pages a month every month lands on Parseur's higher-volume tiers at a lower per-page cost than ContractParser.
 Pick the model that matches the usage.